-Llandaff residents have started a petition in an attempt to save Summer Palace, a 32 year-old Chinese restaurant.
+Llandaff residents have started a petition in an attempt to save the Summer Palace, a 32-year-old Chinese restaurant.

 The restaurant has been prosecuted because of noise and odour, after complaints were made by neighbour Sir Gary Hickinbottom, a senior UK judge.

 “I am 100% behind them… He’s [Sir Hickinbottom] has complained about the smoke going from the garden and he’s actually complained about his neighbour’s cat going in his garden,” says Tony Bass, a local resident and regular customer.
 “I think he’s a professional complainer.”

 According to the petition’s launcher Georgia Morris, Sir Gary Hickinbottom only resides in Llandaff’s house on the occasional weekend.